tc39/proposal-pattern-matching/README.md

     // two to check against the patterns,
     // and the third to verify the iterator has only two items.
     // Two are already in the cache,
-    // so we'll just pull one more (and fail the pattern). else console.log("more than two ints");
+    // so we’ll just pull one more (and fail the pattern). else console.log("more than two ints");
 }
 console.log([...fiveIntegers]);
 // logs [4, 5]
 // The match construct pulled three elements from the generator,
-// so there's two leftover afterwards.
+// so there’s two leftover afterwards.
 ```

 ### Object Pattern